 from 18 months to 11 years

-Every child in our Early Learning Village and Elementary School receives daily Mandarin or Spanish lessons as part of the curriculum.
+Every child in our Early Learning Village and Elementary School receives daily Mandarin or Spanish lessons as part of the language curriculum.
 In Secondary School, these classes become more intensive 80-minute sessions every other day.
 Progress is measured through 9 levels for Spanish and 7 levels for Mandarin.
 Students are given the scope to learn at their own pace and are assessed on Standards-Based Measurement of Proficiency (STAMP).

 Bilingual Mandarin and English